vitorfornaro/Senna-Project/README.md

+# 🇵🇹 Senna Project

-# 🇵🇹 Senna-Project - Mapa de Responsabilidades Extractor
+Mapa de Responsabilidades Extractor

 This project automates the extraction of structured financial data from encrypted *Mapas de Responsabilidades* PDFs in Portugal.
 It uses regular expressions, PDF parsing, and business rules to classify and export client profiles.